Domestic land snails: Achatina. Snail at home, what it needs

 A glass aquarium or a plastic box can become a home for snails

-How long do Achatina snails live at home
+How long do Achatina snails live at home?

-What do Achatina snails eat at home
+What do Achatina snails eat at home?

-It is necessary to feed Achatina strictly with products from the allowable list.
+Achatina must be fed strictly with products from the permissible list

-Pet owners are given in the diet:
+Pet owners are given the following in their diet:

 Types of snails Achatina